 I had a great first job out of college.
 I was introduced to Business Objects, Teradata, and using them as technologies against what was at the time, the world’s largest non-government data warehouse.
 I stayed in the same group for my seven year run with that company working in the Strategic Marketing organization.
 Our goal was to design reporting systems and associated applications which made our marketing strategy more effective.
+Other aspects of marketing on platforms like Facebook and Youtube; those views came from TheMarketingHeaven.com and we didn’t have to concern ourselves with that.
 From a high level, while it was a beast (mainly because of the huge base of data and customers we were dealing with) it was an established revenue generator with lots of smart things built into it.
 As I flip through a day’s worth of mail and see countless direct mail pieces, I’m left wondering, who came up with this marketing (un)intelligence?

 Today’s post comes much more from the perspective of an architect that wants to optimize the use of data in both generating revenue and creating cost avoidance opportunities when it comes to marketing efforts.
 I think some other day I’ll take some time to talk more about a technical approach to a Marketing Intelligence system.